suhholee/baseball-ml-project/README.md

 - **Per-Player Model Training**
   Train a separate model per player to allow personalized predictions.
 This will enable the Streamlit dashboard to offer a toggle per player/team and return model predictions based on their unique swing/pitch style.
+- **Pitcher/Batter Handedness**
+  Train a model that considers pitcher and batter handedness and apply that has a mutable value within the dashboard.

 ---